Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

    * publish it on www.beyondactivismo.org

+   **IN** In order to set up a connection between all the Histories we set up a pull of opening questions we ask you to follow:

+   * Who you are?
-   **IN** To start who you are? what do you do?
-What cause/s are you pursuing?
+   * What do you do?
+   * What cause/s are you pursuing?

  ### **B) BODY:**

-These are questions related to her/his activity.
+We believe on the contribution of new ideas and the freedom of creativity from each one of our collaborators.
+Therefore, the following questions can also be taken as examples, also the flow of the interview can be freely modified.
+The focus of this part is on her/his activity.
 As our main goal is to build a community based on trustable information about activist we need to be able to comprehend:

  _**How they see Activism**_